 During the first week of classes: 80 percent of refundable fees.
-(Summer Quarter: during the first three days.)
+(Summer Quarter: see class schedule.)
 Withdrawal is not reflected on student transcript.

 Second week of classes: 50 percent of refundable fees.
-(Summer Quarter: fifth through eighth days).
+(Summer Quarter: see class schedule.)
 Withdrawal is not reflected on student transcript.

 Third and fourth weeks of classes: 50 percent of refundable fees.
-(Summer Quarter: ninth day through fourth week equivalent.)
+(Summer Quarter: see class schedule.)
 Withdrawal appears as a "W" on student transcript.

 After the fourth week of classes: No refund will be issued.
-(Summer Quarter: equivalent.)
+(Summer Quarter: see class schedule.)
 Students who withdraw from the college without complying with official withdrawal procedures, and students who are asked to withdraw by the college, do not receive a refund of fees.

 Example 1: Student A officially withdraws during the first week of the quarter.
 Whether or not the student attended class, he or she is eligible for an 80-percent refund.
 The college retains 20 percent of the tuition paid.
+(See Summer Quarter class schedule for equivalent.)

 Example 2: Student B withdraws halfway through the fourth week of the quarter.
 The student is eligible for a 50-percent refund of tuition; the college retains 50 percent.
+(See Summer Quarter class schedule for equivalent.)